goodiee/recommendation-system/README.md

 This repository implements a **Retrieval-Augmented Generation (RAG)** model for querying a PostgreSQL database containing venue information and reviews.
 The RAG helps find the most relevant venue based on a user’s query, utilizing **MPNet embeddings** for semantic search and ranking.
 This repository is a **simplified analogue** of a real recommendation system project.
 It serves to demonstrate the technologies and methodologies used in building recommendation systems.
 The full project contains more features and complexity, but this version showcases the core concepts and tools used in the process.

 ## Project Overview

-This project consists of three main components:
+The project is built around three core components:

+- **MPNet Embeddings**
+  MPNet embeddings are used for transforming textual data (venue names, reviews, and queries) into dense vectors.
+These vectors enable semantic search, allowing the system to find venues based on meaning rather than just keyword matches.

+- **PostgreSQL Database (with pgvector)**
+  The PostgreSQL database stores:
+  - Venue information (name, location, etc.)
+  - Reviews associated with each venue
-1. **MPNet Embeddings**: Used for semantic search and ranking of venues and reviews.
+  - MPNet embeddings for venues and reviews

-2. **PostgreSQL Database**: Stores data related to venues, reviews, and working areas, along with their embeddings.
-3. **RAG Model**: Performs the search and ranking of venues based on user queries, using the embeddings stored in the database.
+  The pgvector extension enables efficient vector similarity search directly inside the database.

+- **RAG Model Logic**
+  The RAG logic processes user queries as follows:
+  1. Encodes the user’s query using MPNet embeddings
+  2. Searches the vector store (PostgreSQL) for the most similar venues
+  3. Ranks and returns the top results

+---

 ### Key Files